gosling123/PX915_Reproducible_Result/README.md

 Repo for PX915 summer project reproducible result.

-## How to use

-Clone this repository inside the epoch1d directory once you have a working copy of EPOCH on your machiene.
-The various python scripts contain classes and functions that aid in the calculation of plasma quantities and LPI metrics.
-Gaussian Process regression scripts are also contained within this repository for if you want to produce a surrogate for backscattered SRS intensity and hot-electron temperature.

-To make full use of the scripts, please add these paths to your `.bashrc`:

-* `export EPOCH1D="$HOME/<your route to epoch>/epoch1d"`
-* `export PX915_RR="$EPOCH1D/PX915_Reproducible_Result"`
-* `export EPOCH1D_EXE="$EPOCH1D/bin/epoch1d"`

 ## Python package dependencies:
 #### (NOTE: sdf package comes with EPOCH.
 Instructions to install package are given in the Using EPOCH section, please do not do pip3 install sdf as this is a seprate package.)